ritual-net/infernet-cloud/README.md

 	* **Recreate cluster**: recreate a destroyed cluster by reusing the existing configuration.
 	* **Delete cluster**: PERMANENTLY delete the configuration and deployment history of a destroyed cluster.

-* Scroll down to browse details about the cluster's cloud resources and deployment history.
+* Scroll down to browse details about the cluster:
+	* **Nodes**: Infernet Nodes that are part of the cluster and their statuses.
+	* **Router**: configuration parameters for the Infernet Router (if the cluster was configured to deploy one).
+	* **Configuration**: configuration parameters for the cluster
+	* **Deployment**: logs, errors and created cloud resources from the last Terraform command run (representing the cluster's current state).
+	* **History**: all past Terraform commands triggered by Infernet Cloud and their inputs, outputs, and created cloud resources.

 ### 7. Monitor and manage nodes